songhengyang/face_landmark_factory/README.md

 Skip to the file of next image:

-    next image file
+    Press space

-Skip to the file of previous image
+Back to the file of previous image:

     Press b

-    Press q: the last point
+Shift to the last point:

+    Press q

-    Press e: the next point
+Shift to the next point:

+    Press e

-    Press a: shifts one pixel to the left
+Move one pixel to left:

+    Press a

-    Press d: shifts one pixel to the right
+Move one pixel to right:

+    Press d

+Move the next pixel:

-    Press the w key: moves to next pixel
+    Press w

-    Press s: the feature point moves to last pixel
+Move the landmark to last pixel:

-    Program exit:
+    Press s

+To exit from program:

-    Press the Esc key
+    Press Esc

 - ./data_generate/gen_argment.py